Gdoc/Admin

 If trade is causally linked to economic growth, we would expect that trade liberalization episodes also lead to firms becoming more productive in the medium and even short run.
 There is evidence suggesting this is often the case.

 Bloom, Draca, and Van Reenen (2016) examined the impact of rising Chinese import competition on European firms over the period 1996-2007 and obtained similar results.
 They found that innovation increased more in those firms most affected by Chinese imports.
-They also found evidence of efficiency gains through two related channels: innovation increased and new existing technologies were adopted within firms, and aggregate productivity also increased because employment was reallocated towards more technologically advanced firms.17
+They also found evidence of efficiency gains through two related channels: innovation increased, and new technologies were adopted within firms, and aggregate productivity also increased because employment was reallocated towards more technologically advanced firms.18

 Overall, the available evidence suggests that trade liberalization does improve economic efficiency.
 This evidence comes from different political and economic contexts and includes both micro and macro measures of efficiency.